Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 Use sparingly.
 Add appropriate ARIA labels and roles on elements that should be read out by a screen reader.
 Hide elements that don't add value on their own.

-### **Do / Don't**
-- Do label groups of elements together if they should be treated as a single element
-- Don't make a screen reader read related elements separately

 ### **Tips**
-- Only use ARIA labels and roles when they make the UI more understandable
+- Only use ARIA labels and roles when they make the UI more understandable and standard HTML labels aren't enough
-- Often elements don't need any extra labels or roles, so they shouldn't be added
+- **Often elements don't need any extra labels or roles, so they shouldn't be added**
+- **Aria-labels should be a last resort when there is no other way to represent the content using suitable elements**
-- Use aria-live on widgets that have a changing state, like a progress bar
+- Use aria-live (see [`BpkAriaLive`](components/aria-live?platform=web) component) on widgets that have a changing state, like a progress bar
-- Prefer `aria-live="polite"` to `aria-live="assertive"` unless the update should interrupt the user immediately
+- Prefer `aria-live="polite"` to `aria-live="assertive"` unless the update should interrupt the user immediately (see [`BpkAriaLive`](components/aria-live?platform=web) component).
 - Use aria-expanded on toggles (eg menu toggles) to indicate whether they are open or closed
 - Use the HTML `for` attribute to link the label and input field
 - Use the HTML `aria-describedby` attribute to connect the input field to the hint element
 - If the role can't be inferred from the component type, add a role to make it clearer, like `button`, `tab` or `menuitem`

+**Tips for writing good ARIA copy:**

+- Be concise
+- Lead with the most important information
+- Consider that some users may use headings or links to navigate the page (eg. using the rotor in combination with `VoiceOver`).
+To allow easy navigation of the page, you can use a heading for the most important information, then split the rest of the information beneath the heading, in the same element.
+That way, the user can quickly skip over headings to find the content they want and then have the rest of the details read out from bellow the heading once they settle on one.

 ### **Tests**
 - Listen to the content using a screen reader to make sure it makes sense